relghuar/linux-stable-nokia-tablets/README.md

 - start adding retu/tahvo drivers for battery management
   - because of lack of documentation of both chips, best source will probably be latest reasonable [openwrt patches for v3.3 kernel](https://git.openwrt.org/?p=openwrt/openwrt.git;a=tree;f=target/linux/omap24xx/patches-3.3;hb=fa097e5ae5fddb82a077a0bb1676a512fa2d908e), as well as original (even more ancient) [vendor sources](http://repository.maemo.org/pool/maemo4.1.2/free/k/kernel-source-diablo/)
-  - first step will probably be some debug readout (sysfs?) of all registers from both retu and tahvo chips
+  - *first step will probably be some debug readout (sysfs?) of all registers from both retu and tahvo chips*
+    - **DONE:** retu-regs driver exports both Retu and Tahvo registers into sysfs.
+I have already

+- battery management
+  - current monitoring could probably use another iio adc driver? (trivial single-channel with on/off control and interrupt trigger??)
+  - does it make sense to create regulator driver for charging-pwm control? or put it directly into the power/supply/ driver?

 - fix mcspi fifo dma issue for 16-bit spi transfers to have wifi working without the hack (no idea where to start without SoC docs)